 The Glencolumbkille Turas

-The legend of Glencolumbkille tells that Columba either came here to wrestle with his demons, or came here to do spititual battle with the demons already present in the Glen.
-Whatever the case, it is one of the most interesting early Christian pilgrimage sites surviving in Ireland today.
+The legend of Glencolumbkille tells that Saint Columbkille either came here to wrestle with his own demons, or came here to do spititual battle with the demons already present within the Glen.
+Whatever the case, it is one of the most interesting examples of an early Christian pilgrimage site and the accompanying rituals surviving in Ireland today.

 Columba is one of the most interesting figures of the early Christian period in Ireland.
 He was a Donegal prince, born at Gartan into an important royal family.
 He chose the spiritual rather than the earthly kingdom at an early age.
 There are many stories and tales of Columba, who founded many well known monasteries in Ireland.